Welcome!

 When you can get a good ROI

 Buying pays off financially when purchasing gives you a decent investment return (ROI).
-Whether you’re looking for your forever home or an investor looking for another rental, you need to ensure the property in question will profit you in the long run.
+Whether you’re looking for your forever home or an investor looking for another rental, you need to ensure the property in question will benefit you in the long run.
 To make sure you’re making the right purchase, confirm that it satisfies these qualifications:

 • Is it in an area that has seen a steady increase in value?

 • Is it in a location that is appealing to others?
-For instance, is it convenient to amenities like the subway/public transit and local shopping?
+For instance, is it convenient to have amenities like the subway/public transit and local shopping?

 • Is it in good condition, or does it need a lot of TLC?